 GEM300 with the A²ECF framework

-Agileo Automation Equipment Controller Framework (A²ECF Semi) dramatically reduces the development of an equipment software with GEM300 compliance.
+Agileo Automation Equipment Controller Framework (A²ECF Semi) dramatically reduces the development effort for a GEM300-compliant equipment software, accelerating the time-to-market of this equipment.
 With its support of either GEM or GEM300 together with its drivers for major robotics loaders and FOUP openers, OEMs can focus on their core business and deliver tools on time with built-in connectivity.

 Do not hesitate to get in touch with us to help you to: